segmentio/segment-docs/src/segment-app/support-access.md

 ## How do I know it’s working?

-Workspace Owners of Business Tier workspaces will be able to view any Support Access actions in the Audit Trail.
-You will be able to monitor:
+Workspace Owners of Business Tier workspaces can view any Support Access actions in the Audit Trail.
+You can see and monitor:

 - **Support Access Granted** - you have enabled Support Access in your Workspace Settings
 - **Support Login** - a Segment Support Engineer has accessed in to your workspace with your account